 Foreign ownership of Internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
 The PRC government regulates Internet access, the distribution of online information and the conduct of online commerce through strict business licensing requirements and other government regulations.
 We are a Cayman Islands company and our wholly owned PRC subsidiary, Lanting Jishi, is a wholly foreign owned enterprise and is restricted from holding the relevant licenses that are essential to the operations of our PRC business.
 Accordingly, we conduct the operation of our domestic websites in China primarily through Lanting Huitong, which we control through a series of contractual arrangements, and its subsidiary, Shanghai Ouku.
 The registered shareholders of Lanting Huitong are our directors and/or executive officers who hold our shares, including Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang.
-In April 2014, one of our co-founders, Mr. Jun Liu has entered into an equity transfer agreement to transfer his shares of Lanting Huitong to Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang.
 We have completed the registration of this transfer with the local branch of the SAIC and Mr. Quji (Alan) Guo, Mr. Xin (Kevin) Wen and Mr. Liang Zhang currently hold 42.14%, 28.93% and 28.93% of the equity interests of Lanting Huitong, respectively.

 We conduct certain research and development functions through Lanting Gaochuang, which we control through similar contractual arrangements.
 Mr. Quji (Alan) Guo and Lanting Huitong hold 51% and 49% of Lanting Gaochuang, respectively.
 Lanting Gaochuang's ownership structure enables it to join a special economic zone within the Wangjing Hi-Tech Industry Zone, the China Beijing Wangjing Overseas Students Pioneer Park, or the Wangjing Pioneer Park, which is reserved for domestic enterprises that are held by Chinese nationals who have previously studied overseas.
 As Lanting Gaochuang is majority-owned by Mr. Guo, a Chinese national who has studied overseas, Lanting Gaochuang enjoys certain benefits provided by the Wangjing Pioneer Park, which include reduced rents and other benefits aimed to encourage the development of technically innovative companies.
 In addition, Lanting Gaochuang was qualified as a "software enterprise" in 2012, 2013 and 2014 which entitles it to certain tax benefits.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations on Tax-PRC Enterprise Income Tax" for more information regarding tax benefits provided to "software enterprises."
+Information on the Company -B. Business Overview-Regulation-Regulations on Tax-PRC Enterprise Income Tax" for more information regarding tax benefits provided to "software enterprises."

 Through contractual arrangements with our VIEs and their respective shareholders, we receive substantially all of the economic benefits of our VIEs as their primary beneficiary.
 The financial results of our VIEs are consolidated into our financial statements despite the lack of our equity interest in them.
-We derived an aggregate of 1.4%, 0.1% and nil of our consolidated net revenues from Lanting Huitong and Shanghai Ouku in 2012, 2013 and 2014, respectively.
+We derived an aggregate of 0.1%, nil and nil of our consolidated net revenues from Lanting Huitong and Shanghai Ouku in 2013, 2014 and 2015, respectively.
 We have not derived any consolidated net revenues from Lanting Gaochuang since its inception in December 2011, and we do not expect to derive any significant contributions to our consolidated net revenues from Lanting Gaochuang going forward, if at all.
 We believe the consolidation is necessary to fairly present the financial position and results of operations of our company because of the existence of a parent-subsidiary relationship through contractual arrangements, which enables us to:

-- exercise effective control over our VIEs; - receive substantially all of the economic benefits from our VIEs; and - · have an exclusive option to purchase all or part of the equity interest in our VIEs when and to the extent permitted by PRC law.
+- exercise effective control over our VIEs; - receive substantially all of the economic benefits from our VIEs; and - have an exclusive option to purchase all or part of the equity interest in our VIEs when and to the extent permitted by PRC law.